About › Forums › Case Discussions › Rights for Respite Workers

 3) Do you go to the bank and attempt to cash all cheques which are rightfully yours as the worker, which may inconvenience the family?

-I would contact a respite funding care worker and explain the situation to see what could be done, to avoid putting the family in further financial hardship.
+I would contact a respite funding care worker and explain the situation to see what could be done, to avoid putting the family in further financial hardship.4) Who do you contact for support?

 At this point I think it is time to contact the respite worker authorities to discuss this matter.
-This is putting the respite worker in an unfair position by not receiving their earned wages, and it is also putting a burden on the family by being forced to manage these extra funds.
+This is putting the respite worker in an unfair position by not receiving their earned wages, and it is also putting a burden on the family by being forced to manage these extra funds.5) Do you continue to work for the family who has threatened to halt paying your current and future hours worked?

 The only way I would continue to work for this family is by contacting the respite workers managing body and seeing if I could be paid directly by them and not the family.
-If this were possible, I would then consider how much the relationship has been affected and if I could competently practice in this setting.
+If this were possible, I would then consider how much the relationship has been affected and if I could competently practice in this setting.6) You are no longer comfortable working with this family, how much notice should you provide to leave this respite position?

 Personally I would provide two weeks notice as is standard practice for employees, however I would request payment to be made up front.
 If this was impossible and no alternate arrangements could be made, I think the fear of not being paid at all would force me to give immediate notice for vacating the position.